Magic Carpet Spirea

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Compact mound 18 to 24 in. tall, 24 in. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing compact mound; reaches 18 to 24 in. tall, 24 in. wide.

 - CareCare InformationGrows easily in average, well-drained soils.
-Water deeply and regularly during the first growing season to establish a deep, extensive root system.
+Water deeply and regularly during the first growing season to establish an extensive root system.
 Fertilize before new growth begins in spring.
-Shear spent blooms after flowering.
+Remove spent blooms after flowering.
 Often grows larger than average in highly fertile soils; may be pruned heavily to maintain size.Pruning time: late winter to early spring.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This golden cultivar was bred by David Tristram at Walburton Nursery in West Sussex, England where it received the coveted Award of Garden MeritLore:The S. japonica clan is a large group of ornamental shrubs that fall into the Rose Family.
 It's named for the European species from the Greek speria or wreath attesting to its whip like growths bearing white flowers worn at weddings.
 But the Japonicas came about far later and first identified by Carl Thunberg, among the earliest western plant hunters to botanize Japan.
 However, plants were not introduced to the West until about 1870.
 Native Spiraeas of Europe were well known as the source of white flowered wreaths worn by country brides in spring weddings.